endoflife-date/endoflife.date/products/lua.md

 ---

-> [Lua](https://www.lua.org/) is a powerful, efficient, lightweight,
+> [Lua](https://www.lua.org/) is a powerful, efficient, lightweight and embeddable scripting
-> embeddable scripting language.
+> language.

 The releases of Lua are numbered `x.y.z`, where `x.y` is the  version and `z` is the release.

 Releases of the same version correspond to bug fixes.
 They have the same reference manual, the same virtual machine, and are binary compatible (ABI compatible).

 Versions are really different.
 The API is likely to change (with compatibility switches), and there is no ABI compatibility: applications that embed Lua and C libraries for Lua must be recompiled.
 The virtual machine is also likely to be different in a new version, so Lua programs that have been precompiled for one version will not load in a different version.